 Release your stress and tension in your neck and shoulders when you do foam roller exercises for your trapezius muscles.
-It can be a form of body-mind-soul exercises, as I have discussed throughout my foam rolling pages.
-Foam rolling the trapezius muscle is no exception.
+It can be a body-mind-soul experience that enhances your awareness of your body-mind connection!
 The trapezius muscles at the top of your shoulders, are one of the most overly used and tension-filled muscles.

 'But the body is deeper than the soul and its secrets inscrutable.' ~ E.M.
 Foster (1879 – 1970)